Author Giselle Minoli

 On traveling…

 I’ve been traveling a lot and working.
 I haven’t been in touch as much as I want to be, and I have missed people’s posts that are important.
-But so many of you have been kind and stayed in touch with me even if I haven’t been able to return the kindness and I appreciate it.
-Thank you!
+But so many of you have been kind and stayed in touch… Read the full article

 Cindy Sherman’s Retrospective at MoMA